katief906/Voyager/README.md

 # Seeding Data

-*The app should have all continents and countries seeded prior to additional development.
+The app should have all continents and countries seeded prior to additional development.
 Please reference the seeds.rb file to find this data.

-# A note about Cities data
+# A Note about Cities Data

-* Data for Cities is pulled from the Countries Cities API.
-This API limits the number of results returned, so I opted to search for cities over 100K residents.
-For this reason, some City Show Pages will say that a Country has "No cities found."
-In the future, I plan to fetch Cities based on the Country's overall population to ensure that each Country has Cities returned.
+City data is pulled from the Countries Cities API.
+This API limits the number of results returned, so I opted to search for cities over 100,000 residents.
+For this reason, some City Show Pages will say that a Country has "No cities found".
+In the future, I plan to fetch cities based on the country's overall population to ensure that each country has cities returned.

-# A note about Stops data
+# A Note about Stops Data

-* Data for Stops (ex: hotels, restaurants, activities) is pulled from the Yelp-Fusion API.
+Stop data (ex: hotels, restaurants, activities) is pulled from the Yelp-Fusion API.
 Currently, Yelp only has data for 38 countries.

-To test out this app with the most success, please consider creating Itineraries that travel to the following countries:
+To test out this app with the most success, please consider creating itineraries that travel to the following countries:
 -	Argentina
 -	Australia
 -	Austria